rivasiker/autocoalhmm/README.txt

 collects all the results and saves them into a user-friendly HDF5 table with the coordinates of the maf file.

+IMPORTANT: when cloning the GitHub repo, the permissions for all files need to be changed.
+You can do so by running chmod -R 777 ./

 The way autocoalhmm.py is invoked:
 	python autocoalhmm.py sp1 sp2 sp3 sp4 target_seqname maf_path
 Where: